Tips to boost your pension pot

 But a pension that you saved into for a few years in your 20s should have multiplied in value, and may now be worth a meaningful sum.
 If you’ve got a final salary / defined benefit pension, how much you’ll get will depend on how long you were a member of the scheme and your salary when you left the organisation.

 Once you’ve located your pensions, it is important to update your personal details with the pension provider.
-For example if your circumstances, name, adder sses or bank details have changed, you should let your pension providers know.
+For example if your circumstances, name, addresses or bank details have changed, you should let your pension providers know.

 Next, you need to find out how much you’re on track to receive from the government.
-You can do this using the government’s state pension checking tool.
+You can do this using the government’s State Pension checking tool(www.gov.uk opens in a new tab).

 Next, have a think about what your overheads are likely to be.
 Perhaps you’re on track to pay off your mortgage before you retire, and you can also count the savings from not having to do the daily commute.
 But what will you spend more on?
 Perhaps you have plans to take more holidays, or to socialise more.

-If your total income doesn’t look like it’ll keep you in the lifestyle you were hoping for, then there’s a few options you can consider to boost your retirement income.
+If your total income doesn’t look like it’ll keep you in the lifestyle you were hoping for, then there are a few options you can consider to boost your retirement income.

 Save some more for your pension